Tensor networks and graphical calculus for open quantum systems: Transforming between representations

-as illustrated in Fig.~\ref{fig:sys-env-kraus}.
-The graphical proof of this construction giving the required evolution of a state $\rho$ can be found in Fig.~\ref{fig:kraus-se-proof}.
-In principle, one may complete the remaining entries of this matrix to construct the full matrix description for the unitary $U$, however such a process is cumbersome and is unnecessary to describe the evolution of the CP-map $\2 E$~\cite{Bengtsson2006}.
+} The graphical proof that this construction gives the required evolution of a state $\rho$ is as follows \figeq{ } In principle, one may complete the remaining entries of this matrix to construct the full matrix description for the unitary $U$, however such a process is cumbersome and is unnecessary to describe the evolution of the CP-map $\2 E$~\cite{Bengtsson2006}.

-Hence we have finished characterizing the final transformations depicted in Fig.~\ref{fig:cpreps} connecting the Kraus representation to the system-environment representation by Stinespring dilation.
-As previously mentioned in Section~\ref{sec:to-kraus}, for a fixed choice of basis for the environment, and initial state of the environment, the transformation between Kraus and Stinespring representations is bijective (and hence so is the transformation between Kraus and system-environment representations when restricted to the subspace spanned by the initial state of the environment).
+We have now finished characterizing the final transformations depicted in Fig.~\ref{fig:cpreps} connecting the Kraus representation to the system-environment representation by Stinespring dilation.
+As previously mentioned in Section~\ref{sec:to-kraus}, for a fixed choice of basis and initial state for the environment, the transformation between Kraus and Stinespring representations is bijective (and hence so is the transformation between Kraus and system-environment representations when restricted to the subspace spanned by the initial state of the environment).
 Though both these representations are non-unique, by fixing a basis and initial state for the environment we ensure that this transformation is injective.
 To see this let $U_0$ and $V_0$ be unitaries restricted to the state $\ket{v_0}$ constructed from Kraus representations, $\{K_\alpha\}$ and $\{J_\alpha\}$ respectively, for $\2 E\in \Cx{X,Y}$.
 Then

-Bijectivity then follows from the injectivity of the inverse transformation --- the previously given construction of a Kraus representation by the partial trace decomposition of a joint unitary operator in Fig.~\ref{fig:kraus-sys-env}.
+Bijectivity then follows from the injectivity of the inverse transformation --- the previously given construction of a Kraus representation by the partial trace decomposition of a joint unitary operator in \eqref{fig:kraus-sys-env}.